ucd-os-pistachio-s18/msl-clang-001/README.md

 ## Use of libraries

 For this assignment, no external libraries should be used, except for the ANSI C Standard Library.
-The implementation of the count structures should be your own.
-We will use library implementations of count structures and programming primitives in the Pintos assignments.
+The implementation of the data structures should be your own.
+We will use library implementations of data structures and programming primitives in the Pintos assignments.

 ## Coding style